sajari/sdk-dotnet/docs/RedirectsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new RedirectsApi(config);
-            var collectionId = collectionId_example;  // string | The collection the redirect belongs to, e.g. `my-collection`.
+            var collectionId = "collectionId_example";  // string | The collection the redirect belongs to, e.g. `my-collection`.
-            var redirectId = redirectId_example;  // string | The redirect to update, e.g. `1234`.
+            var redirectId = "redirectId_example";  // string | The redirect to update, e.g. `1234`.
-            var updateMask = updateMask_example;  // string | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
+            var updateMask = "updateMask_example";  // string | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
 Each field should be in snake case, e.g. `condition`, `target`.
 For each field that you want to update, provide a corresponding value in the redirect object containing the new value. var redirect = new Redirect(); // Redirect | Details of the redirect to update.

             try